 Mount Saint Vincent University is receiving $325,000 from Medavie in support of a new and innovative nutrition initiative that will bring healthy food knowledge from the laboratory to the community in improving health outcomes for Canadian families.

-Working out of the state-of-the-art Medavie Community Kitchen, located in MSVU’s Centre for Applied Research in Human Health, faculty researchers Dr. Bohdan Luhovyy and Dr. Shannan Grant will build on their existing research to make improvements in the quality and effect of the foods we eat.
+Working out of the state-of-the-art Medavie Community Kitchen, located in MSVU’s Sheila A. Brown Centre for Applied Research, faculty researchers Dr. Bohdan Luhovyy and Dr. Shannan Grant will build on their existing research to make improvements in the quality and effect of the foods we eat.
 This includes developing new food products and reformulating existing products to improve their nutrient value in-line with Canada’s Food Guide, influencing health outcomes associated with chronic diseases such as obesity and type 2 diabetes.

 Through our Foundation, Medavie supports community-based programs aligned with adolescent mental health and post-traumatic stress, and initiatives that support active living and healthy eating.
 Since late 2011, Medavie Health Foundation has committed over $14.2 million in support of these causes, including $4 million here in Nova Scotia.